telerik/blazor-docs/knowledge-base/grid-persist-selection-across-pages.md

 An example is available in the following project: [https://github.com/telerik/blazor-ui/tree/master/grid/persist-selection](https://github.com/telerik/blazor-ui/tree/master/grid/persist-selection)

->tip Since our 2.10.0 release the behavior showcased above is delivered out of the box with the `SelectAllMode` parameter of the `GridCheckBoxColumn`.
+>tip Since our 2.10.0 release the behavior showcased above is delivered out of the box with the [`SelectAllMode` parameter of the `GridCheckBoxColumn`]({%slug components/grid/columns/checkbox%}).
-More information can be found in the [Grid Multiple Selection]({%slug components/grid/selection/multiple%}) article